SarSanHer/Master-Thesis/GWAS.md

      # In ctr/case directory:
      for file in chr*.zip; do 7z e "${file}" -pPASSWORD; done

 The output consists in two files: a '.dose.vcf.gz' and a '.info.gz' for each chromosome.
-In order to merge all chromosome files into one single file, we can use [vcftools](https://github.com/vcftools/vcftools):
+In order to merge all chromosome files into one single file, we can use [bcftools](http://samtools.github.io/bcftools/bcftools.html):

-     vcf-concat chr*.dose.vcf.gz | gzip > out.vcf.gz
+     # Obtain PLINK files
+     ./DosageConvertor    --vcfDose      TestDataImputedVCF.dose.vcf.gz
+                          --info         TestDataImputedVCF.info          (optional)
+                          --prefix       OutPrefix
+                          --type         plink                            (default)
+                          --format       1                                (or 2,3)

+     # Transform files to VCF
+     ./plink --dosage

+     # Merge VCF files
+     for file in *dose*; do echo "${file}" >> files.txt; done # create txt with file names we want to use bcftools -- concat chr*.dose.vcf.gz | gzip > out.vcf.gz

 ### 2. Data analysis